THE SCRIPTWRITERS & CO TEAM (AKA TEAM S&CO!)

 Originally from Bath, Ella (the artist formerly known as Zizz) attended the very first virtual S&Co Scratch Night, noted the calibre of winning scripts and actors, and asked if she could get involved.
 With a mountain of admin and scripts to plough though, we hired her on the spot.

 'If I’m completely honest, I don’t like a lot of the scripts we read,' she told us recently, taking us by surprise.
-'Not every script can be to my taste, so I've been angered, shocked and repulsed by some of them, yet amused, delighted or moved by others; and that’s exactly what I look for.
+'Not every script can be to my taste, so I've been angered, shocked and repulsed by some of them, yet amused, delighted or moved by others; and that variety’s exactly what I look for.
 I want to see characters come to life and stories lift off the page.
-I couldn't ask for a better way of learning about plays and screenplays.
-Zanna and Alex are amazingly talented and super cool.'
+Also, Zanna and Alex are amazingly talented and super cool.'
 Alright, we made up the last sentence.
 But we're pretty damned sure she thinks it.